The Profs Tuition FAQs:

 Yes, but you will need to discuss this with you Client Liaison Manager, ideally before you are introduced to the client.
 If the preparation required for a placement is likely to exceed the usual amount expected (around half an hour to an hour for each hour of planned tuition), for example where extensive background reading is required, or where a long coursework project is in discussion, we are keen that our tutors should be reimbursed for this time, and will be happy to propose a ‘Preparation Rate’ to cover these costs.
 This is usually around half of the full cost of tuition.

 Absolutely!
 The Profs are proud to be part of the Tutor’s Association, and we expect all our tutors to abide by the Association’s Code of Ethics, which you can find on your Profs Tutor Cruncher account, in PDF form.
 We have also added our own Founding Principles, which we give out in every interview, and Terms and Conditions for tutors, which you can read on this website.
-There is also plenty of advice in our Best Practices Handbook, and if ever in doubt, you can call us in the office.
-We’re here to help you be the best tutor you can be!
+If ever in doubt, you can call us in the office.
+We want you to be the best tutor you can be!

 All payments are taken by The Profs on the tutors’ behalf, and are made through debit or credit card.
 After the first payment, the card details are saved by our payment provider, Stripe, and further payments are taken automatically.
 Don’t worry, though; you’re still in full control, and you can request an immediate refund of any payment you think is incorrect.
 Our invoices are sent weekly, and you’ll have 96 hours to query any invoice from us.